OpenDSA/OpenDSA/RST/en/Slides/AlgAnal.rst

    Not all inputs of a given size take the same time to run.

-   Sequential search for K in an array of n integers:
+   Sequential search for K in an array of :math:`n` integers:

    * Begin at first element in array and look at each element in turn until K is found